 4. Senior Project Manager Job Description

-- Lead project management teams to deliver projects that span to a number of business units
+- Lead project management teams to deliver projects that span across a number of different business units

 - Manage project development timelines across the company